 Culture Secretary Nicky Morgan MP said the success of the creative industries had made the Department for Digital, Culture, Media & Sport into a “major economic department” in Whitehall.

-Morgan said: “We are very committed to continuing to support you.
+“We are very committed to continuing to support you.
 It has been another tremendously successful year for our creative industries.
 The fact that you have so many MPs and ministers here is testament to the support you have in Westminster and Whitehall.

 “I know that the sector is only going to get stronger.
 I am prepared for the sector’s asks and you are a great source of soft power and waving the flag for this country.”